zeek/zeek-docs/doc/scripts/base/frameworks/netcontrol/main.zeek.rst

    is blocked.

-   :infected: the host to quarantine.
+   :param infected: the host to quarantine.

-   :dns: the network dns server.
+   :param dns: the network dns server.

-   :quarantine: the quarantine server running a dns and a web server.
+   :param quarantine: the quarantine server running a dns and a web server.

-   :t: how long to leave the quarantine in place.
+   :param t: how long to leave the quarantine in place.

    :returns: Vector of inserted rules on success, empty list on failure.